-Enabling vulnerable customers to sustain their tenancies
+Enabling vulnerable tenants to sustain their tenancies

-Tenancy Sustainment teams at Villages Housing Association and City West provide vital advice and guidance to customers in Knowsley and Salford at risk of homelessness – and enable them to overcome issues and keep a roof over their heads.
+Tenancy Sustainment teams at Villages Housing Association and City West provide vital advice and guidance to tenants in Knowsley and Salford at risk of homelessness – and enable them to overcome issues and keep a roof over their heads.

 Last year the teams helped around 330 people take steps to improve their lives.